wangprince2017/BioinformaticsMeeting/README.md

 会议：

+国际基因组学和基因组医学会议（International Conference on Genomics and Genomic Medicine, ICGGM） ACM Conference on Bioinformatics, Computational Biology, and Health Informatics (ACM-BCB) Intelligent Systems for Molecular Biology (ISMB)
-1. International Conference on Research in Computational Molecular Biology (RECOMB)
+IEEE International Conference on Computational Advances in Bio and Medical Sciences (ICCABS) 1.The Annual International Conference on Research in Computational Molecular Biology (RECOMB)

 2. International Conference on Intelligent Biology and Medicine (ICIBM)